Procedures

 • Will typically use TOE to scross the septum - save this image!

-• Main action is setting up and then changing the screens as required (e.g. when they are crossing the septum, change to transeptal screen with Sony 1 connected to the TOE machine.)
+• Changing the screens as required (e.g. when they are crossing the septum, change to transeptal screen with TOE selected as Sony 1)

 Pacemakers